Perspective | The amazing true story of the woman who gave Pasadena, Md., its name

 “Money making for women!” read an ad in the Sun.
 “Silk culture pays from $300 to $1,000 per acre.
 From $50 to $250 will buy you a SILK FARM.”

 Silk doesn’t grow on trees, of course.
 But mulberry leaves do.
-And that’s what silk worms eat.
+And that’s what silkworms eat.
 Baldy’s company — the aforementioned Southern Land and Silk Association — purchased farmland between Annapolis and Baltimore.

-For $250, investors would receive 10 acres of land, 100 mulberry trees and a starter kit of silk worm eggs.
+For $250, investors would receive 10 acres of land, 100 mulberry trees and a starter kit of silkworm eggs.
 The eggs would hatch and — fortified by fresh mulberry leaves — the worms would start spinning their cocoons.
 Before long you’d have several hundred pounds of silk threads, worth $5 per pound.

 And you could do that every year, quickly recouping your investment.